 The foundation for the modern data center

-DataCore gives you the agility and flexibility you want for your infrastructure, to help you meet changing business requirements.
+DataCore gives you the agility and flexibility you want for your storage infrastructure, to help you meet changing business requirements.
 DataCore’s Software-Defined Storage (SDS) allows you to manage, provision and optimize legacy, current, and new hardware, maximizing the value you get from every device, while simplifying management.

 DataCore is the pioneer in SDS software.
 Our proven technology pools storage assets, presenting virtual storage abstraction to servers and applications.
 Just like server virtualization helped in the compute tier, SDS makes the storage tier more responsive and agile.